This incredibly moist vintage Date Nut Cake recipe is just like grandma used to make, made with unbleached flour, butter, spices, dates, and nuts.

 - Mix until creamy.

-- Sift the flours with the teaspoon of cinnamon and then slowly add to the butter mixture until all is incorporated.
+- Sift the flour with the cinnamon and salt (you can use a whisk for this), then slowly add to the butter mixture until all is incorporated.

 - Add vanilla, dates (with water) and chopped nuts and stir until blended.

-- Pour into two 9 inch greased and floured cake pans and bake at 350 degrees for 35-45 minutes or until a toothpick inserted into the center comes out clean.
+- Pour into two 9-inch greased and floured cake pans and bake at 350 degrees for 30-35 minutes or until a toothpick inserted into the center comes out clean (oven temps can vary).

 - Cool on wire racks.